a634337531/kawayi/readme.txt

-Git is a verison chntrol system.
+Git is a distributed verison chntrol system.
 Git is free software.